These soothing shades add a calming vibe to any room

 1. Cool Blues

-2. Soft Natural Greens
+2. Natural Greens

-Most people associate green hues with nature and the outdoors, so that could be why we feel a strong sense of tranquility and peace with many shades of this color.
+Most people associate green hues with nature and the outdoors, so that could explain why we feel these shades emit a strong sense of tranquility and peace.
 If you’re using green as the primary hue in the paint palette in any room, keep it on the lighter side of the spectrum.

-3. Serene Shades of White
+3. Clean Shades of White

 To keep the overall effect warm and welcoming, add varied textural touches in your decor, such as faux fur blankets, plush towels, and velvet or velveteen fabrics.

 Benjamin Moore® White Dove